Quickstart Guide

 After saving your agent, use its dedicated chat interface to interactively test and refine its behavior.
 Engage by typing natural language requests or commands that align with the instructions you set during its definition.

-For example, if you configured the Data Catalog Assistant, you might ask it: "Describe the 'customer_activity' table."
+For example, if you configured the Data Catalog Assistant, you might ask it:

-or "What columns are in the 'product_inventory' table?"
+or"What columns are in the 'product_inventory' table?"

 Carefully review the agent's responses to your inputs.
 You can then ask follow-up questions, use different phrasings for your requests, or test various scenarios to ensure the agent performs correctly.